DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

 - **Analysis:**

 ### Part 1:
-- Comparing world population estimates with JMP data to understand the bigger picture.
+- Comparing world population estimates with JMP on the use of water (2020) data to understand the bigger picture.
 - Analysing the distribution of urban vs. rural populations.
 - Identifying trends and patterns in water access across different regions.
 - Comparing access measures across various types of areas.